 What it means for a foreign investor

-Until then, the pattern that the Helbor deal illustrates is likely to continue.
-In a country where cash pays fifteen percent, the stock market has to work hard to keep its companies, and right now it is losing some of them.
+Until then, the pattern that the Helbor deal shows is likely to continue.
+In a country where cash pays fifteen percent, the stock market has to work hard to keep its companies, and right now it is losing some.

 Why are companies leaving the Brazil stock exchange?